Ni-Songhao/UnifiedReward/README.md

 🔥 We release vLLM inference code for UnifiedReward-qwen in `vllm_qwen` directory!

+🔥 We release SGLang inference code for UnifiedReward-llava in `sglang_llava` directory!

 😊 We appreciate the [Flow-GRPO](https://github.com/yifan123/flow_grpo) team for using UnifiedReward-7B as their image generation quality evaluation metric!